Los Peńasquitos Canyon aMTB2 Loop

 Towards the end of Cobbles is a quick steep rock garden.
 My friend needed a push here as well.
 After a wood post fence on the left, there is kind of an S-turn.
 Be ready in lowest gear.
 If you have a power assist, maybe bump up the power a notch to make sure you get over it.
 Consult route POI’s.

 At the bottom of Cobbles is the waterfall.
-Its nothing much to see, but definitely gets flowing in the winter sometimes.
-Adaptive riders will not be able to view it.
-Well, you could, but it takes too much work to be worth it.
-The City is going to be building an accessible viewpoint in the near future.
+There is now an accessible viewpoint just to the west.
 Here is also where you can decide to shorten the ride significantly or go for an adventure.
 Go left (east) and head towards the Powerlines climb to eliminate about four miles or head right (west) for a loop on the canyon floor.
 You will get to cross some cool bridges if you choose the longer route.
 If your bike is over 36” wide, you will need to go left.
 There are two narrow bridges lined with chain link fences to the right.
 Turning around will be nearly impossible if your bike cannot fit so might as well make the safe choice and avoid it.

 After turning right (west), you will run into another decision right away.
 You will come to a fork.
 Go left for technical fun or right for the ride around.
 If you choose the technical section, have your support rider ready to help out.
 It gets pretty precarious.
 I ride this section solo now, but my first few times, I definitely needed a spot.
 After the rock garden is the first of the narrow bridges.
 It looks like its about 36” wide with chain link fences lining each side.
 I barely make it through.
 After this first bridge is another rock garden and the second bridge.
 Be ready in a low gear for the rock crawling.
 I have ridden this 100 times and have a line I am comfortable with, but i recommend getting a spot.
 After the second bridge is the last sketchy spot for a while.
 There is a little ride around trail for the bridge that goes down to the creek and creates a nasty cambered situation for us three-wheelers.
 I take this fast and can get through it with ease, but it has serious potential for disaster and a spot would be good here.
 Once through, you are in the clear for a while.
 Crank hard and get your heart rate up!